zextras/tech-doc/source/carbonio/release/upgrade.rst

 New Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A new package must be installed on the Node featuring the Mailstore &
+A new package must be installed on the Node featuring the **Database
-Provisioning Role.
-Log in to that node and execute command
+Connector** Role.
+Log in to that Node and execute command

 .. tab-set::